psss/did/docs/spec.rst

     which are stored directly with the test code.

 Level 2: Plans
-    This level represents :ref:`/spec/plans` made up of individual :ref:`/spec/steps` describing how to
+    :ref:`/spec/plans` are used to group relevant tests and enable them in the CI.
+They describe how to :ref:`/spec/plans/discover` tests for execution, how to
-    :ref:`/spec/steps/provision` the environment for testing and
+    :ref:`/spec/plans/provision` the environment and
-    how to :ref:`/spec/steps/prepare` it or which frameworks should be used to :ref:`/spec/steps/execute` tests relevant for given :ref:`/spec/plans/context`.
+    :ref:`/spec/plans/prepare` it for testing, how to
+    :ref:`/spec/plans/execute` tests and :ref:`/spec/plans/report`
+    test results.

 Level 3: Stories
-    User :ref:`/spec/stories` can be used to define expected features of the application and to easily track which functionality has been already implemented, verified and documented.
+    User :ref:`/spec/stories` can be used to describe expected features of the application by defining the user :ref:`/spec/stories/story` and to easily track which
+    functionality has been already implemented, verified and documented.